Free-Code-Camp-Indy/group-plan/README.md

 * working on projects together
 * better social media/chatroom environments
 * help campers with finding junior level jobs
+* get a few more people involved with helping out
+* new sponsors

 ## Action Plan: